ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 Some of these are

-- Limit the number of LPAs being created in an account at any one time
+- Limit the number of LPAs allowed to be created over time.
+A rate limit to prevent bad behaviour
-- One email address allowed per account
+- One account per email address
+- Email alias prevention or instances of alias check
+- Allow registration of new accounts via third party account providers
 - Verify account via email and SMS before user verification or LPA process
 - Require two factor authentication
-- Require payment up front for new LPAs

-### AWS WAF - Web Application Firewall
+### Web Application Firewall

 Sources

 - [AWS WAF - Web Application Firewall](https://aws.amazon.com/waf/)

-We already have experience of using AWS WAF internally.
+We already have experience of using Web Application Firewalls internally.

-AWS WAF gives us a suite of useful security tools to help against not only attack, but mitigating suspicious behaviour.
+Web Application Firewalls give us a suite of useful security tools to help against not only attack, but mitigating suspicious behaviour.

-For a full list of features, see [AWS WAF Features](https://aws.amazon.com/waf/features/)
+A benefit of using a Web Application Firewall is it does not impact legitamite use, it only targets negative types of behaviour.

 #### Web traffic filtering

-> AWS WAF lets you create rules to filter web traffic based on conditions that include IP addresses, HTTP headers and body, or custom URIs.
+> Web Application Firewalls let you create rules to filter web traffic based on conditions that include IP addresses, HTTP headers and body, or custom URIs.

 This feature allows us to take advantage of existing and well known traffic patterns that could potentially be used to setup attacks to drive up our costs.

-#### AWS WAF Bot Control
+#### Bot Control

-> AWS WAF Bot Control is a managed rule group that gives you visibility and control over common and pervasive bot traffic that can consume excess resources, skew metrics, cause downtime, or perform other undesired activities.
+> Bot Control is a managed rule group that gives you visibility and control over common and pervasive bot traffic that can consume excess resources, skew metrics, cause downtime, or perform other undesired activities.

 Being able to capture bots that abuse our service will help with any third parties trying to use our service bypassing any available APIs.

 It will also prevent attackers trying to drive costs up by repeating certain journeys that cost us to validate details with third parties or internal storage costs.

+Rate limiting can also be enabled, allowing us to block access to the site when abuse is detected.
+We should investigate strategies to blocking access such as captcha (showing a captcha image to check for bots), perminant (blocking access to the site completely) or incremental time blocking (blocking for timed increments such as 2 minutes, 5 minutes, 10 minutes, etc).

 #### Account takeover fraud prevention